 On Tuesday, Bank of England announced that it is undertaking a proof-of-concept (PoC) in order to understand how the Distributed Ledger Technology (DLT) can interact with bank’s existing Real Time Gross Settlement (RTGS) system.

-As the name suggests RTGS systems make real-time transaction settlements as soon as the payments are processed on a one-to-one basis and without linking it with any other transaction.
-RTGS is usually operated by the country’s central banks and used for high-value transactions that require instant clearing.
+As the name suggests, RTGS systems process and settle transactions in real time on a one-to-one basis, without linking them to other transactions. he country’s central banks usually operate RTGS systems and use them for high-value transactions that require instant clearing.

 The Project participants which include the payments technology providers Baton Systems and Token, R3 and Clearmatics Technologies will be testing and examining whether the new “innovative settlement systems” based on DLT will be able to interact with the renew RTGS systems.
 The aim is also to create a functionally expanding service using the DLT.